10 Beautiful Mountains In Japan (with Hiking Information)

 How hard is it to hike Mount Shirouma?

 Climbing Mount Shirouma follows an out and back route of 6.8 kilometers or 4.2 miles in length with an elevation gain of 1034 meters or 3392 feet.
-It is considered “hard,” yet other routes are available that first-time hikers could try.
+It is considered “hard,” but other routes are available that first-time hikers could try.

 7. Mount Yake

 Mount Yake, the “Burning Mountain,” is a 2,455 m (8,054 ft) tall mountain between Matsumoto, Nagano Prefecture, and Takayama, Gifu Prefecture.
-It is a mountain in Japan in the Northern Japan Alps with two peaks and a crater lake in between.
+It is a mountain in the Northern Japan Alps with two peaks and a crater lake in between.
 It is also an active volcano that produces onsen in nearby areas.

 Mount Yake Interesting Facts